pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1713 Solving Recursion and Medium LeetCode Problems

+Today I solved two medium problems on LeetCode related to arrays and math, also I reviewed the recursion topic again, working with trees I discovered that my recursion knowledge needs to be refreshed and I have a lack of knowledge about this topic.

 ### Day 1710-11-12 Binary Search Tree

 These days I have been studying about binary search trees, I learned how to implement a BST with Python and the basic operation like inserting, deleting, update and searching for elements.
 I learned about pre-order and post-order traversals ways to traverse a BST.